- Written by Dr.Mehmet Demircioglu

 In women, I am even more careful about the diagnosis.
 Female hair loss can come from androgen sensitivity, iron deficiency, thyroid disease, PCOS, postpartum shedding, menopause, traction, scarring alopecia, medication changes, or telogen effluvium.
 A supplement can delay the right diagnosis if every shedding episode is treated as a simple DHT problem.

-If a woman is trying to conceive, pregnant, breastfeeding, undergoing IVF, or using anti androgen medication, the supplement list needs proper medical review.
-I am especially cautious with saw palmetto in pregnancy or breastfeeding rather than treating it as a harmless hair vitamin.
+If a woman is trying to conceive, pregnant, breastfeeding, undergoing IVF, or using androgen blocking medication, the supplement list needs proper medical review.
+I am especially cautious with saw palmetto in pregnancy or breastfeeding because it may be unsafe in that setting, not a harmless hair vitamin.
 The same caution applies when finasteride, dutasteride, or pregnancy related medication limits are being compared, because pregnancy or IVF planning before hair transplant can change timing and medication decisions.

 The details differ in women, but the principle is the same.
 Surgery should not outrun diagnosis and medical safety.